SarangNasare/M2-EmbSys/02_Project/01_Requirments/README.md

   * Can be available at various places according to need.

  ## How
-  * Design and develope using c language to avoid complexity and to keep the machine simple for anyone to use.
+  * Design and develope using arduino and programmed using C language to avoid complexity and to keep the system simple and cost effective.